 If you’re interested in a business bank account provider that offers multiple account options, you’ll want to look at Axos.
 Axos, like Novo is another online bank with a free checking account offering.
 The Axos Bank Basic Business Checking Account has no monthly fee and requires no minimum daily balance.
-Unlike Novo, however, you need a $1,000 minimum opening deposit and you only have up to 200 free items (debit, credit or deposited items) per month.
-After the first 200 items, you have to pay $0.30 per item.
+This account also includes unlimited fee-free transactions and two free domestic wires per month.

 Additionally, unlike Novo, with an Axos Basic account, you have access to a nationwide surcharge-free ATM network, as Axos reimburses you for any fees you incur from using an ATM.
 Furthermore, if you want a checking account that actually earns you interest, Axos offers their Business Interest Checking Account.
-Although this account has more requirements—100 minimum initial deposit, a monthly service fee of $10 if you don’t maintain an average daily balance of $5,000, and only 50 free items per month—you have a 0.80% annual percentage yield with this account.
+Although this account has more requirements—100 minimum initial deposit, a monthly service fee of $10 if you don’t maintain an average daily balance of $5,000, and only 100 free items per month—you can earn up to an 1.01% annual percentage yield with this account.

 The Axos Business Interest Checking account also has unlimited ATM fee reimbursements and no withdrawal or transfer restrictions.
 Therefore, if you want truly free ATM usage or this feature plus a checking account with interest, and are willing to take on a few limitations, Axos’ two account offerings are certainly worth considering.